-Icon State Description X. Request Wait The session is waiting for the client to issue a request.
-7 0 A high value can indicate that a connection pool is too large and that many connections have been left open and are not active. a C Parallel Exchange Wait The thread in a parallel session is waiting for data exchange from another thread.
-X ++ Idle Indicates that the session is waiting for something other than a user request or is executing the WAITFOR DELAY command.
+lcon State Description X D Request Wait The session is waiting for the client to issue a request.
+X. A high value can indicate that a connection pool is too large and that many connections have been left open and are not active.
+Parallel Exchange Wait The thread in a parallel session is waiting for data exchange from another thread. x Idle Indicates that the session is waiting for something other than a user request or is executing the WAITFOR DELAY command.